xcsf-dev/xcsf/python/README.md

-    'max-k': 2, # number of connections per node 'max-t': 10, # maximum number of cycles to update graphs 'n': 20, # number of nodes in the graph 'init-depth': 5, # initial depth of a tree 'n-inputs': 1, # number of graph inputs (optional: x_dim used as default) }
+    'max-k': 2, # number of connections per node 'max-t': 10, # maximum number of cycles to update graphs 'n': 20, # number of nodes in the graph
+}
 xcs.condition('dgp', args)
 ```